danielraffel/WhisperSetup/README.md

 - `ffmpeg`: Converts the MP3 file to WAV format with the correct sample rate (16,000 Hz).
 - `./main`: Runs the transcription on the converted WAV file using the specified model.

-#### Optional: Converting MP3 to WAV and Transcribing then Automatically Deleting the WAV File After Transcription
+### Optional: Automatically Delete the WAV File After Transcription

-If you want to automatically delete the WAV file after the transcription is complete, you can add the following flag:
+If you want to automatically delete the WAV file after the transcription is complete, you can add the following command:

 ```bash
 MP3_FILE="/path/to/audio/input.mp3"; WAV_FILE="/path/to/audio/output.wav"; ffmpeg -i "$MP3_FILE" -ar 16000 "$WAV_FILE" && ./main -m ~/whisper.cpp/models/ggml-base.en.bin -f "$WAV_FILE" && rm "$WAV_FILE"